codelion/LRMTokenEconomy/report/report.md

 </div>

 We find that open-weight models use consistently more tokens than closed-weight models for equivalent tasks.
-However, the efficiency gap depends on the workload and is most pronounced for superfluous reasoning tasks like knowledge questions.
+However, the efficiency gap depends on the workload and is most pronounced for superfluous reasoning in knowledge questions.
 On average, 3x more tokens are required for knowledge prompts.
 The gap reduces to less than 2x for math problems and logic puzzles.

 `llama-3.3-nemotron-super-49b-v1` stands out as the most token efficient open weight model across all domains prior to the release of the `gpt-oss` models, while the Magistral models represent an unusual outlier toward the high end.